Shira7z/CDA/README.md

 - **Top Row (Low-Confidence Predictions):** These predictions have higher uncertainty values, leading to inaccurate key point alignment and less reliable Vertebral Heart Score (VHS) estimations.
 - **Bottom Row (High-Confidence Predictions):** These predictions show well-aligned key points and consistent VHS calculations, as their uncertainty values fall below the confidence threshold.

 This distinction is achieved using Monte Carlo (MC) Dropout, which enables uncertainty estimation by performing multiple stochastic forward passes through the model during inference.
+By filtering out low-confidence predictions using a threshold (uncertainty < 0.005), the model ensures only reliable data is incorporated into the training process.

 ---

 ## Results

+The Confident Pseudo-labeled Diffusion Augmentation (CDA) model demonstrates state-of-the-art performance in predicting Vertebral Heart Score (VHS) and classifying canine cardiomegaly.

+### Performance Comparisons
+Our model achieves a test accuracy of **92.8%**, outperforming several baseline models, as shown in the table below:

 | Model                     | Valid Acc (%) | Test Acc (%) |
 |---------------------------|---------------|--------------|